roooodcastro/gemsetcleaner/README.md

 # Gemset Cleaner

-This is a simple script to uninstall unused gems in your Ruby projects.
-The main goal of this script is to save disk space, as this might be a concern if you have installed Linux on a small SSD, for example.
+This is a simple script library for Linux & Ruby users, whose main goal is to remove unused gems from the system to save disk space.
+Saving disk space might be a concern if you're using Linux on a small SDD or a small disk partition, for example.

-Unused gems are gems which are not being used by the application's Gemfile.
-When you update a gem using bundler, it will only install the new version, but not uninstall the old one, so you'll end up with both versions of the gem installed on your system/gemset.
-In the long run, you'll end up with many unused gems just hogging up disk space.

-**Warning**: This will uninstall **all** the gems which are not present in the `Gemfile.lock` file, so if you have a standalone gem that you use locally but should not be in the Gemfile (for example: the `nexus` gem which is used to upload new gems to a Nexus gem repository), these will also be removed.
-Dependencies, however, will remain.
+Unused gems are considered to be gems which are not being used by any configured Ruby project.
+Unused gems are usually the result of upgrading a single gem's version, or upgrading the Ruby interpreter version as a whole, in which case a whole new *gemset* is created.
+Both situations leave behind a trail of old and unused gems installed on the system.

 ## Requirements

 1. Linux.
 This script was not tested and may not work on MacOS systems.
 2. [RVM](https://rvm.io/).
 There is no Support for [rbenv](http://rbenv.org/)
 (yet).
-3. Having a valid Ruby project with both `Gemfile` and `.ruby-version` files
+3. Valid Ruby projects with `Gemfile`, `.ruby-version` and `.ruby-gemset` files (some are optional depending on the script).

 ## Usage

-There are two separate scripts, `bundlecleaner` and `workspacecleaner`.
-The first will basically only run the command `bundle clean --force`, while also printing some nice things like the amount of space saved.
-The `workspacecleaner` will run `bundlecleaner` for each project in your *workspace* directory, in order to clean them all in one go.
+There are 3 separate scripts which should be used individually, and have increasing effects on space savings.
+The first one, `bundlecleaner`, will remove unused **gems** from a single project.
+The second, `workspacecleaner`, will remove unused **gems** from all projects within a *workspace* directory.
+The third will remove entire unused **gemsets** from your system, based on what gemsets are the projects inside a *workspace* directory using.

 ### bundlecleaner